Dr. Michael D. Falkow

 I retired from the City of Inglewood after 15¼ wonderful, challenging, and very rewarding years of service.
 It was a bit premature, but sadly, on June 4, 2018, I lost my beloved wife, Janice, who courageously battled stage 4 metastatic breast cancer for 8½ years.
 I took leave from the city to care for her in 2017, and her passing left me as the proverbial last man standing to take care of her aging parents.

 Janice and I have a lovely and amazing daughter, Mikayla, who in June of 2019 (after barely turning 19 years old and having just lost her mother a year before) completed her undergraduate degree in psychology with a minor in cognitive science from UCLA.
-She is currently pursuing a master’s degree in marriage and family therapy from Chapman University, as she seeks to become a licensed marriage and family therapist (MFT) in 2023.
+She completed her master’s degree in marriage and family therapy from Chapman University in May of 2023, and she is currently an associate marriage and family therapist (AMFT) for the County of Orange.

 As with most significant issues I deal with, I analyze and critique myself often to prepare for future decisions and mitigate the potential for less-than-optimal results.
 As I evaluate the list of my past accomplishments, it is easy to uncover the underlying theme.
 I have achieved success in life, but more importantly I desire to help others succeed.
 This fueled my desire to teach, and it maintained my efforts serving the wonderful Inglewood community.
 I have the ability to adapt to rapidly changing environmental stimuli.
 I am a quick study, and I have polished analytical skills.
 I am creative and employ out-of-the-box problem-solving skills that lead to viable and worthwhile solutions.
 I have assisted multiple departments (many of which I have no line authority over) with problem solving and solutions development.
 I have heard that leadership can be defined by getting people to do what they do not want to do and like it.
 I feel leadership is better defined by the ability to bring people together, focus them on the objectives to be accomplished, and then facilitate their success.